Getting Started

 archagent auth status

-Restart your coding agent once after archagent setup.
-The plugin only loads on a fresh harness session.
+Restart your coding tool once after archagent setup.
+The plugin only loads on a fresh session.